 How do you know it’s time to make the change from your old OMS to a newer DOM system?
-Every company has a unique case, especially as they evolve and mature.
+Every company has a unique case for switching from its legacy systems, especially as they evolve and mature.

-Perhaps you run an online store and have expanded it so that you’re now selling through marketplaces and other channels, or maybe you’ve decided that it’s high time your brick and mortar store sold online and provided BOPIS.
-Throughout this journey, you’ve probably found that the method and/or technology that has served you so well when you were selling via a single channel is suddenly not up to scratch.
+Perhaps you run an online store and have expanded it so that you’re now selling through marketplaces and other sales channels, or maybe you’ve decided that it’s high time your brick and mortar store sold online and provided BOPIS.
+Throughout this journey, you’ve probably found that the method or technology that had served you so well when selling via a single channel or ecommerce platform is suddenly not up to scratch.

-What you now need is a more robust and unified order management system that ensures an integrated customer experience by allowing you to have a single, global view of all inventory available, provide real-time visibility of customer purchases, split orders, automatic order routing and more.
+You now need a more robust and unified enterprise order management system that ensures an integrated customer experience by allowing you to have a single, global view of all inventory available, provide real-time visibility of customer purchases, split orders, automatic order routing, and more.
 This is where distributed order management comes in.

 Distributed Order Management Explained